 5-8 could be a good number of attempts in section, while the cutoff is expected to be around 2-3 marks.

 The cut-offs last year for the general category were as below

-This year, the cut-offs are predicted to be
+This year, the sectional cut-offs are expected to be as below